mynah22/Homelab-Guides/firstConfig.md

 ### Install and configure PFSense VM
 - The first order of business is to set up the VM that will be managing the network; PFSense
 - PFSense config:
-    1. My steps are based on the official guide here: https://docs.netgate.com/pfsense/en/latest/recipes/virtualize-esxi.html - just make sure to NOT assign vmnic0 to any VMs - There are known and actively exploited vulerabilities in version 6 of the ESXI hypervisor, which we can completely mitigate by leaving it disconnected when not using the esxi web configuration.
+    1. My steps are based on the official guide here: https://docs.netgate.com/pfsense/en/latest/recipes/virtualize-esxi.html - just make sure to NOT assign vmnic0 to any VMs - There are known and actively exploited vulnerabilities in version 6 of the ESXI hypervisor, which we can completely mitigate by leaving it disconnected when not using the esxi web configuration.
     1. Set up networking:
         * We will have to configure virtual networks in order to expose physical ports to our VMs
         * Networking > virtual switches > add standard virtual switch.
 Enter appropriate details then click 'Add'.
 Repeat for all of these nics: